 - After-hours and weekends.
 Circumstances sometimes make standard weekday mediations impossible.
 After-hours or weekend mediations may be arranged by agreement between the parties and the mediator.

 - Additional services.
 Reasonable pre-mediation preparation time post-mediation follow-up time are already included in the basic daily and half-daily fees set forth above.
 Sometimes, however, in the case of complex disputes where substantial preparation or follow-up is necessary, it may be necessary for the mediator to bill additional time on an hourly basis.
 In such a case, the mediator will notify the parties ahead of time and her hourly rate will be $300.

-- Mediation fees are stated on a “per party” basis.
-The number of parties is calculated by counting all parties represented by the same counsel (or firm) as one party.
+- Mediation fees are split between the parties.
+For purposes of allocating the fee, the number of parties is calculated by counting the parties represented by the same counsel (or firm) as one party.
 Related parties, even those whose interests might be the same or aligned, are considered as separate parties if they have separate counsel.

 - Mediation fees are considered earned at the beginning of the initial mediation session; accordingly, payment of the total fee is due within seven (7) business days of the confirmation of the Mediation Date and Fee, but no later than the beginning of the mediation session.